-Archbold Medical Center requires that patients and family members or designated representatives be fully informed of unanticipated adverse events that reach patients under the following circumstances:
+Archbold Medical Center requires that patients and family members or designated representatives be fully informed of unanticipated adverse or serious reportable events, also known as never events, that reach patients under the following circumstances:

-- A. When there is clear or potential clinical significance. - B. When some unintended act or substance reaches the patient resulting in harm.
+A. When there is clear or potential clinical significance.

+B. When some unintended act or substance reaches the patient resulting in harm.